ssvlabs/examples/eth-price-oracle-client/README.md

 0x2224E61A609E850E67bC73997c2d7633FC18238B
 ```

-When the client is running, a transaction must be signed on-chain to trigger the task being created, the client will listen for this, and process it, signing the response and sending it back to the bapp with the private key provided in the .env file.
+When the client is running, a transaction must be signed on-chain to trigger the task being created, the client will listen for this, and process it, signing the response and sending it back to the bapp with the private key specified by the key_number argument.

 **Important**: The private key provided must be from the wallet that owns the strategy being used.
 The BApp contract will only accept signatures from strategy owners who have opted in to the system.
 If you're not the strategy owner or haven't opted in, the transactions will be rejected.